apptainer/singularity-userdocs/mpi.rst

 including the target MPI implementation.

-To illustrate how Singularity can be used to execute MPI applications, we will assume for a moment that the application is `mpitest.c`, a simple hello world:
+To illustrate how Singularity can be used to execute MPI applications, we will assume for a moment that the application is `mpitest.c`, a simple Hello World:

 .. code-block:: none